tableau/connector-plugin-sdk/docs/tdvt.md

 Each datasource has an associated collection of test suites defined in the mydb.ini file.
 You can see these by running `tdvt --list mydb`.

 When you invoke `tdvt --run mydb` each test suite runs on it's own thread.
 Each test suite can consist of one or more tests, and each test can consist of one of more test cases.

 The test suite spawns a number of worker threads to run these tests in parallel.
 Each worker thread invokes 'tabquery' to run the entire suite of tests.

-The tabquery process compiles the test into SQL, runs it against your database and saves a result file.
+The tabquery process compiles the test into SQL, runs it against your database, and saves a result file.
 TDVT then compares these result files to the expected result file.

-Once all test suites have finished TDVT will compile the results into a csv file.
+After all test suites have finished, TDVT compiles the results into a CSV file.
-The csv file contains information such as the test name, a 'passed' indicator, the generated SQL and the data (tuples) that came back from the database.
+The CSV file contains information such as the test name, a 'passed' indicator, the generated SQL and the data (tuples) that came back from the database.
 It also indicates which expected file most closely matched the actual results from the query.

-### Expected Files
+### Expected files

 The expected files are located in the TDVT Python package location.
 You can find this by running `python -m pip show tdvt`.

-Expresion tests have a name like 'setup.agg.avg.txt' and a corresponding expected file like 'expected.setup.agg.avg.txt'.
+Expression tests have a name like 'setup.agg.avg.txt' and a corresponding expected file like 'expected.setup.agg.avg.txt'.
 There may be optional alternative expecteds like 'expected.setup.agg.avg.1.txt' and so on.
 The expected files are located in 'exprtests/' in the TDVT package directory.

 Logical tests have names like 'setup.Filter.slicing_Q_date_month_instance_filter.prefix_bool\_.xml'.
 The last section of the name 'prefix_bool\_' corresponds to the name of the logical query config from your mydb.ini file.
 These various permutations do not affect the test results so the expected file has a base name like 'expected.setup.Filter.slicing_Q_date_month_instance_filter.xml'.
 The expected files are located in 'logicaltests/expected' in the TDVT package directory.

-## Frequently Found Issues and Troubleshooting
+## Frequently found issues and troubleshooting

-### All my tests are failing?!@?#\$!?
+### All my tests are failing!

-1. Check the TDS File: Open the TDS file in Tableau.
+1. Check the TDS file: Open the TDS file in Tableau.
-   If Tableau shows any error messages, prompts for a username/password, or asks for any additional information fix that in the TDS file.
+   Check to see if Tableau shows any error messages, prompts for a username and password, or asks for any additional information fix that's in the TDS file.
    You should be able to open the TDS and create a viz without any prompts.

-1. Check the ini file for the following line: CommandLineOverride = -DLogLevel=Debug -DConnectPluginsPath=[PathToPluginsFolder].
+1. Check the INI file for the following line: CommandLineOverride = -DLogLevel=Debug -DConnectPluginsPath=[PathToPluginsFolder].
    Make sure that the DConnectPluginsPath attribute is present and correct.

-1. Check Python Version: If you are using both Python 2.x and Python 3, then run TDVT using the following command py -3 tdvt.py …
+1. Check Python Version: If you are using both Python 2.x and Python 3, then run TDVT using the command: py -3 tdvt.py …

-1. Check tabquerytool.exe: This file should be placed in you Tableau bin directory and tdvt/config/tdvt_override.ini should be updated to point at that executable.
+1. Check tabquerytool.exe: This file should be placed in your Tableau bin directory and tdvt/config/tdvt_override.ini should be updated to point at that executable.

-### Boolean Datatypes are not recognized or your database doesn't support them
+### Boolean data types are not recognized or your database doesn't support them

-Sometimes you may need to rename a column in the tds.
+Sometimes you may need to rename a column in the TDS file.
-For example the database may integer columns instead of booleans for the **bool0**, **bool1**, **bool2**, and **bool3** columns.
+For example the database may integer columns instead of Booleans for the **bool0**, **bool1**, **bool2**, and **bool3** columns.
-In this case you would want to load the table into your data base using integer columns named **bool0\_** (a trailing underscore) etc.
+In this case you would want to load the table into your database using integer columns named **bool0\_** (a trailing underscore) etc.
-You can re-map these in the tds by adding a column definition like this:
+You can re-map these in the TDS file by adding a column definition like this:

 ```xml
   <column datatype='boolean' name='[bool0]' role='dimension' type='nominal'>